rezamarzban/V380FTP-Telnet/README.md

 # V380FTP-Telnet
 FTP and Telnet for V380 cameras, Also HTTP server

 V380 cameras operating system is Linux.
-To running FTP and Telnet server, Also HTTP server at V380 cameras do:
+To running FTP and Telnet server, Also HTTP server at V380 cameras (only with anyka ak3918 chipset) do:

 1- Place current repository files in a SD card less than 64GB which is formatted with FAT32 filesystem.